telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 The template used to render the footer template.
 The footer template receives the widget itself as a part of the data argument.
 Use the widget fields directly in the template.

-###  GroupByField `String`

-Defines the field to be used to group the data source in web service binding scenario.

 ###  GroupTemplate `String`

 The template used to render the groups.
 By default the widget displays only the value of the group.